Author: lauren

 What can I expect from a 2D ultrasound scan at 16 weeks?

 At 16 weeks, a 2D ultrasound scan can tell you lots about your baby.
-The sonographer will be able to check on your baby's size and overall wellbeing.
+The sonographer will be able to check on your baby's size and overall wellbeing, as well as determine their gender!

 Here at First Encounters, we offer a brilliant range of 2D scans at 16 weeks gestation, including: